-If you’re already in the game for some time, make sure to search above and beyond for your user generated content, to make sure you haven’t missed any.
+If you’re already in the game for some time, make sure to search above and beyond for your user-generated content, to make sure you haven’t missed any.
 Explore the tagged section to see if you haven’t missed any of the cool posts you’re tagged in.
 And more importantly, think of the ways you can use these to your advantage.
-Whether it’s within a specific campaign or a weekly spotlight, be sure to utilise all the resources you’ve got.
+Whether it’s within a specific campaign or a weekly spotlight, be sure to utilize all the resources you’ve got.

 If you’ve got a specific couple of branded hashtags (and you should have) search for those, and prepare a list of the most representative ones to showcase in a special series of posts.
 Sometimes, the hashtags you’ve designed can get misinterpreted and be placed in posts that don’t necessarily relate to your brand, so be careful not to include everything you find.